lehnberg/ml-intro/README.md

 # Introduction to Machine Learning: Supervised learning
-This document is a layman's primer on some of the general concepts in Machine Learning, with an emphasis put on Supervised learning concepts.
-It assumes no prior knowledge and is not exhaustive.
+This document introduces some of the general concepts in Machine Learning, with an emphasis on Supervised learning.
+It assumes no prior knowledge and offers only very high level infroduction to the field.
 ## Definition and use
 In 1959, Arthur Samuel defined Machine learning as "the subfield of computer science that gives computers the ability to learn without being explicitly programmed".
 It utilises algorithms to infer decisions, tasks, outcomes, learnings, and predictions based on data.
 Its applications are many, but is most valuable where hard-coded programmatic instructions in explicit form would be impractical or inefficient.
 A couple of examples of use cases are Email spam filters, Character recognition, Speech detection, and Language translation.
 In these use cases, the algorithms deployed essentially learn and adapt their behaviour based on data.
 Rather than a programmer having to think of all the ways a potential spammer could write spam, and then define rules to filter these out, the algorithm is able to infer rules to apply by comparing spam and non-spam emails.

 ## Terminology